fwhigh/MedicMobileImpact/README.md

 ## Instructions

  Step 1.
 Download this repository.
-You can clone it with GitHub's tools.
+On the GitHub site, you can download a zipped version of this repo, or if you are a savvy git user, you can clone it to your desktop.

  Step 2.
 Download and install RStudio.